abstractitptyltd/abstractit-puppet/README.md

 #####*Description*

-  The `master::install.pp` manifest is responsible for installing the packages required to configure a puppetmaster.
+  The `puppet::master::install` class is responsible for installing the packages required to configure a puppetmaster.

 #####*Parameters*